-See the system, not the snapshot.
+See the system the numbers hide.

 An interactive system-dynamics model of U.S. banking, seeded from live FDIC call-report data.
 Move the sliders and watch the feedback loops the headline numbers hide.